seastan/lotr-lcg-set-generator/README.md

     or in some external folder (if you already have other crons).
 Set `<path to a local configuration backup folder>` to some backup folder outside of the root folder.

-7. Copy `LOTRHeader.ttf`, `LRLsymbols.ttf` and `Vafthaurdir.ttf` from `TheLordOfTheRingsLCG-B/resources/TheLordOfTheRingsLCG/font`
+7. Copy `LOTRHeader.ttf`, `LRLsymbols.ttf`, and `Vafthaurdir.ttf` from `TheLordOfTheRingsLCG-B/resources/TheLordOfTheRingsLCG/font`
 folder of the plugin repo to `Renderer/Fonts` folder.
-Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive and put `VAFTHRUD.TTF` into `Renderer/Fonts` folder too.
-Find a `ttf` file for the `Times New Roman` font (you may find it in `c:\Windows\Fonts` folder on a Windows machine or download from Internet) and put it into `Renderer/Fonts` folder as `times.ttf`.
+Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive, and put `VAFTHRUD.TTF` into `Renderer/Fonts` folder too.
+Find a `ttf` file for the `Times New Roman` font (you may find it in `c:\Windows\Fonts` folder on a Windows machine or download it from the Internet) and put it into `Renderer/Fonts` folder as `times.ttf`.

 If you want to manually restart the scripts, run: